There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: B+ (88pts)

 I liked this movie quite a bit.
 It was not as impactful as it could have been, as the filmmakers' insistence on keeping the tone light prevented them from really sinking their teeth into the more dramatic moments.
 Nonetheless, this movie was still pretty good.
-It was an interesting story about a boy who had been manipulated by Nazi propaganda, and had a naive idea of what Jewish people were like.
-However, he was then forced to meet one, and struggled with the notion that she was not anything like the horrific stories he had been told his entire life.
+It was an interesting story about a boy who had been manipulated by Nazi propaganda and had a naive idea of what Jewish people were like.
+However, he was then forced to meet one and struggled with the notion that she was not anything like the horror stories he had been told his entire life.

 Movie Beasts (author) from MA on April 22, 2020: